embreymorton/CS-Grad-Tracker/README.md

 - .env.testing includes mode and databaseString for testing mode
 - .env.development includes mode and databaseString for development mode
 - in base .env file leave these two variables blank
+- any values in .env will override values in other .env files, and you probably don't want to override mode or databaseString for both development and testing

 ## Starting the app without Docker